huynguyengl99/chanx/docs/user-guide/authentication.rst

 Custom Authentication
 ---------------------
-For more advanced authentication needs, you can create a custom authenticator:
+For more advanced authentication needs, you can create a custom authenticator by extending the ``ChanxWebsocketAuthenticator`` class:

 .. code-block:: python

-    from chanx.generic.authenticator import ChanxWebsocketAuthenticator
+    from chanx.generic.authenticator import ChanxWebsocketAuthenticator, AuthenticationResult

     class MyAuthenticator(ChanxWebsocketAuthenticator):
         async def authenticate(self, scope):
-            # Custom authentication logic
+            # First perform the standard authentication
             auth_result = await super().authenticate(scope)

-            # Additional verification...
+            # Add additional validation or processing
             if auth_result.is_authenticated:
-                # Perform extra checks
-                pass
+                # Example: Check if user is active in the current module
+                user = auth_result.user
+                if not await is_user_active_in_module(user):
+                    # Override authentication result
+                    return AuthenticationResult(
+                        is_authenticated=False,
+                        status_code=403,
+                        status_text="Forbidden",
+                        data={"detail": "User is not active in this module"}, user=user,
+                        obj=None,
+                    )

             return auth_result